 Framing for the floor and ceiling will not generate, if certain attributes within the Room Specification dialog box are checked.

-The Project Browser is a convenient way access to all of the views saved with an open file.
+The Project Browser is a convenient way to access all of the views that are present in a plan or layout file.